barbatus/angular2-meteor-universal/README.md

       or size that page has;
     - `renderLimitMs` - sets page render time limit.
-      If some page's component takes more time to render than this limit, server will stop awaiting to be stable and serialize it to the client as is.
+      If some page's component takes more time to render than this limit, server will stop awaiting this component to be stable and serialize it to the client as is.
       At this point you'll see a message like `[page_path]: page is not stable after renderLimitMs`.
-      > Please note that if you see this message too often for some particular page,
-      > you'll probably need to optimize it or increase its limit time.
+      *Please note that if you see this message too often for some particular page, you'll probably need to optimize it or increase its limit time*.
-    - pageSizeLimitKb - sets page size limit.
+    - `pageSizeLimitKb` - sets page size limit.
       If some page exceeds this limit you'll see a warning.

-- `Angular2-Universal` uses `Preboot` library to determine how server pre-rendered
-  content will iteract with the user when Angular 2 component is still being bootstrapped.
+- `Angular2-Universal` uses [`Preboot`](https://github.com/angular/universal/tree/master/modules/preboot) library to determine how server   pre-rendered content will iteract with the user when Angular 2 component is still being bootstrapped.
   For example, it can record all actions user makes on the content then replay them on the 'live' components when they are ready.
   There are several options available to configure this behaviour.
-Please check out `Preboot` lib for more info, and use `preboot` option here to pass them to the `bootstrap` method.
-  Herd is default values.
+Please check out `Preboot` lib for more info, and use `preboot` option [here](./modules/bootstrap.ts#L11) to pass them to the `bootstrap` method.
+[Here](./modules/bootstrap_server.ts#L18) is default values.